MonetDBSolutions/collation/README.md

 Make sure icu4c binaries are in the load-library-path, e.g. by using the proper default library installation locations, LD_LIBRARY_PATH or rpath.

+To build the udf library, simply execute `make` in the root of the source directory.
+To build and install it, execute `make install`.

 # Getting started

 This repository introduces three sql functions which are declared in 82_collation.sql.